Airplane Scatter – Documentation v2.4b

 Min TX–RX Distance400 kmMinimum great-circle distance between transmitter and receiver.
 Paths shorter than this are skipped (direct LOS likely).

 Min TX ERP100 kWMinimum transmitter effective radiated power.
 Weaker stations are excluded from the database query.
+Values below 1 kW (e.g., 0.1) are now supported.

 Aircraft Search Radius750 kmMaximum distance from the receiver within which ADS-B aircraft are fetched.